AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/field-types.md

 >[!ENDTABS]

 #### Reference {#reference}

+An reference component type type enables an AEM asset picker, which can be used to select any AEM asset to reference.
+Unlike the [AEM content component,](#aem-content) the reference component can only reference assets.
+It offers an additional validation type.

 A reference component type allows for a reference to another data object from the current object.